It’s a goal that everyone should have. But, what makes a job, the coveted but elusive dream job?

 Unfortunately, a lot of companies feel that because they are working on interesting challenges, they can afford to pay less.
 This is especially prevalent in the games industry.
 The ideal company would not give a lowball offer when trying to hire me.
 After all, if I had to fight (actually let me be politically correct and say negotiate) to get what I deserve before I even joined the company, who’s to say that I won’t have to do it again at each review.
 More importantly, why would I want to work for a technology company who skimps on paying its most important assets (the programmers).

-Above market-rate salary without negotiation: 8 points
+Above market-rate salary without having to negotiate: 8 points

 Above market rate salary with negotiation: 6 points

-Market Rate salary without negotiation: 4 points
+Market Rate salary without having to negotiate: 4 points

 Market Rate salary with negotiation: 0 points